NickyMateev/IS-Introduction-to-Programming/Week07/README.md

 A typical declaration of an array is:

 **type** *name*[**elements**];

 Where:
  * **type** - could be *int, double, char*, etc...;
  * **name** - could be any name you want *(except reserved keywords in the C++ language)*;
- * **elements** - some number that's equal or higher than 1.
+ * **elements** - some number that's equal to or greater than 1.
 This represents the size of the array.

-So this is how we would create a int array of 6 elements:
+So this is how we would create an int array of 6 elements:
 ```c++
 int arr[6];
 ```

-**NOTE: The size of the array inside the square brackets [] must be a CONSTANT, not a variable!**
+**NOTE: The size of the array inside the square brackets [] must be a CONSTANT(or literal), not a variable!**

 ### Initializing an array
 For now we've only declared/created our array.
 Now we need to initialize it with some values.
 If you forget to initialize your array, then the values of its elements will be undetermined and could lead to errors if later used.